basetenlabs/truss-examples/trt-llm-engine-builder-templates/llama-3_1-8b-instruct/large_context/README.md

 * Codebase analysis
 * Multi-turn conversation

-This particular example uses a very large `max_input_len` and `max_output_len`, smaller batch size of `16`, along with standard `no_quant` quantization to retain model accuracy.
+This particular example uses a large `max_input_len` and `max_output_len`, smaller batch size of `16`, along with standard `no_quant` quantization to retain model accuracy.
 Below is a view of the important configuration values:

 | Property             | Value  |
 |----------------------|--------|